johndoe31415/ratched/README.md

   --ocsp-uri uri        Encode the given URI into the Authority Info Access
                         X.509 extension of server certificates as the OCSP responder URI.
+  --write-memdumps-into-files
+                        When dumping a piece of memory in the log, also output its binary equivalent into a file called hexdump_####.bin, where #### is an ascending number.
+                        Useful for debugging of internal data structures.
   -l hostname:port, --listen hostname:port
                         Specify the address and port that ratched is listening on.
 Defaults to 127.0.0.1:9999.